Tuplanolla/dez/prototype/notes.md

 None of these issues prevent working on the system, but solving some of them would get rid of a lot of pointless busywork.

+Regarding rewriting with more general lemmas losing specificity (minor issue), Spitters and van der Weegen make no claims, but manually write specializations in the implementation.
+There might be a way to get around this with some tactics, but I have not bothered to look too deep into it.